 |-t sec||Tell init to wait sec seconds between sending processes the warning and the kill signal, before changing to another runlevel.|

-First, it can be an absolute time in the format hh:mm, in which hh is the hour (1 or 2 digits, from 0 to 23) and mm is the minute of the hour (in two digits).
+First, it can be an absolute time in the format hh:mm, where hh is the hour (1 or 2 digits, from 0 to 23) and mm is the minute of the hour (in two digits).

-Second, it can be in the format +m, in which m is the number of minutes to wait.
+Second, it can be in the format +m, where m is the number of minutes to wait.

 |message||A message to be sent to all users, along with the standard shutdown notification.|

-If a shutdown is scheduled for the future, it will create the advisory file /etc/nologin which causes programs such as login not to allow new user logins.
-This file is created five minutes before the shutdown sequence starts. shutdown removes this file if it is stopped before it can signal init (i.e. it is cancelled or something goes wrong).
+If a shutdown is scheduled for the future, it creates the advisory file /etc/nologin which causes programs such as login not to allow new user logins.
+This file is created five minutes before the shutdown sequence starts. shutdown removes this file if it's stopped before it can signal init (i.e., it is canceled or something goes wrong).
 It also removes it before calling init to change the runlevel.

 The -F flag means "force fsck".
 This only creates an advisory file /forcefsck which can be tested by the system when it comes up again.
 The boot rc file can test if this file is present, and decide to run fsck with a special "force" flag so that even properly unmounted file systems get checked.
 After that, the boot process should remove /forcefsck.

 To prevent this, shutdown can check to see if an authorized user is logged in.
 If shutdown is called with the -a argument (add this to the invocation of shutdown in /etc/inittab), it checks to see if the file /etc/shutdown.allow is present.
 It then compares the login names in that file with the list of people that are logged in on a virtual console (from /var/run/utmp).
-Only if one of those authorized users or root is logged in, it will proceed.
-Otherwise it will write the message
+Only if one of those authorized users or root is logged in, it proceeds.
+Otherwise, it writes the message

 shutdown: no authorized users logged in